Query Critique Raffles

 Carly Hayward (she/her) is a disabled developmental editor who helps authors find their voice and bring their book to light.
 With 10+ years in publishing, she’s worked all over the industry, including at a big 5 publishing house, a small press, and a literary agency.
 She is a co-founding #RevPit editor and a host on Story Chat Radio, a writing advice podcast.
 When not reading or working she lounges with her husband being vastly amused by their cats or binge-watching TV.

-Cait is an author who lives in Virginia with her husband and a very anxious German Shepherd.
+Cait Nary writes character-driven contemporary queer romance.
+She lives in Virginia with her husband and a very anxious German Shepherd.
 Neither of them gives her too much grief when her writing alarm goes off at 5:30am.
 If Cait isn’t writing, trying a new muffin recipe, or running on a trail somewhere, she is probably shouting at the Philadelphia Flyers.
+You can find her at caitnary.com or on Twitter @caitnary_writes.

-Michelle Rascon (she/her) is a freelance fiction editor with over six years of experience working with successful self-publishing and querying authors.
+Michelle Rascon (she/her) is a freelance fiction editor with over seven years of experience working with successful self-publishing and querying authors.
+She specializes in YA and adult books in dark fantasy, LGBTQIA+, paranormal, romance, urban fantasy, and women’s fiction.
 Her goal is to strengthen your writing while respecting your unique voice.
-Her specialties are adult books in dark fantasy, LGBTQIA+, paranormal, romance, urban fantasy, and women’s fiction.
 An introvert at heart, Michelle enjoys naps, reading, gaming, listening to music, and cuddling with her cat.